ifremer-bioinformatics/samba/README.md

 Create a folder containing:

 * dna-sequence-raw : a folder with all your R1 and R2 fastq.gz files [required]
+For Ifremer users, this folder is normally already created in the DATAREF folder of your project

 * q2\_manifest : tabular file with sample name and path to corresponding R1 and R2 fastq.gz files [required]
+For Ifremer users, the paths to your files can point directly to DATAREF

 Mandatory columns are listed below :